duhrshh/teamproject/README.md

-# Team 8 - Intro to SWE Project
+# Team 8 - The Classics